SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 > [!Note]
-If you are participating in a SAP BDC training, you are going to install the Data Product ***House Bank*** in SAP Datasphere.
-The corresponding Data Package **SAP S/4HANA Financial Operations Data Products** needs to be installed before by the trainers of the workshop (one-time activity).
-You can read through the following chapter to see the steps required.<br/>
+As part of your SAP BDC training, you will install the Data Product ***House Bank*** in SAP Datasphere.
+The trainers of the workshop have already performed the necessary one-time activation of the corresponding Data Package, ***SAP S/4HANA Financial Operations Data Products***.
+To familiarize yourself with the steps involved, you can read through the following chapter.<br/>

 > <img src="../resources/images/bdc_admin.png" alt="BDC Admin" width="100"/>

 1. Log into the SAP Business Data Cloud Cockpit.
 <img src="./images/BDCCockpit_login.png"  width="1000"/>

 2. In the cockpit, open the tab **Insight Applications and Data Packages**.
-This tab shows all the Insight Apps and Data Packages that are available for installation. <br/>
+This tab shows all the Intelligent Applications and Data Packages that are available for installation. <br/>
 <img src="./images/insight_apps_data_packages.png"  width="1000"/>

 3. Search for the Data Package that you want to activate.
 In this exercise, we will activate the **SAP S/4HANA Financial Operations Data Products**.
 This data package is available for activation and includes two data products.